haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 <figure align="center">
 <img src="/education/HADDOCK24/RNA-Pol-III-2022/strategy2-EMfit.png">
 </figure>
-<p>Strategy 2, consisting of first fitting the largest domains into the map and using those as starting point for the docking leads to a better fit in the EM map (correlation 0.937).
+<p>Strategy 2, consisting of first fitting the largest domains into the map and using those as starting point for the docking leads to a better fit in the EM map (correlation 0.XXX).
 Comparing the two sets of solutions, one can clearly see that C82 fits much better into the density.
-The C34 domains are found in regions of the map where unaccounted density appear when playing with the level at which the map is represented.
-As for C31 (see right panel in the figure below) it is positioned in a region of low density, probably indicating disorder.</p>
+C34 domains is found in regions of the map where unaccounted density appear when playing with the level at which the map is represented.
+As for the C31 peptides they are positioned in a region of low density, probably indicating disorder.</p>
 </details>
 <br>
 <br>

 <hr><hr>
 ## Conclusions

 We have demonstrated the use of cross-linking data from mass spectrometry for guiding the docking process in HADDOCK.
-The results show that it is not straightforward to satisfy all cross-links, even when false positives are first identified with DisVis.
+The results show that it is not straightforward to satisfy all cross-links.
 In the original work of [Ferber et al. 2016](https://www.nature.com/articles/nmeth.3838){:target="_blank"} from which the cross-links were taken, many cross-links remained violated.
 See for example Suppl.
 Table 5 in  the corresponding [supplementary material](https://media.nature.com/original/nature-assets/nmeth/journal/v13/n6/extref/nmeth.3838-S1.pdf){:target="_blank"}.
 It is also possible that the cross-linking experiments might have captured transient or non-native interactions.

-Our modelling here was based on homology models, which brings another level of complexity.
-Clearly some domains show much more variability in their positions (e.g. C34_wHTH1), which might explain why they are not seen in the cryo-EM density.
+Our modelling here was based partially on models (from AlphaFold), which brings another level of complexity.
+Clearly some domains show much more variability in their positions, which might explain why they are not seen in the cryo-EM density.

 And finally, using the cryo-EM data to pre-orient molecules prior to docking seems to be a better strategy in this particular case.

 <hr><hr>
 ## Alternative runs